trevorwslee/UNOR4WiFiExperiments/README.md

 ```
 Notes:
 * `UNOR4` is simply the name of the "PlatformIO Project Environment"
-* The section `monitor_speed` specifies the baud-rate for the PlatformIO's Serial Monitor to be `115200`
+* The section `monitor_speed` specifies the baud rate for the PlatformIO's Serial Monitor to be `115200`
 * The section `lib_deps` specifies that the project will be depending on the [DumbDisplay Arduino Library](https://github.com/trevorwslee/Arduino-DumbDisplay)

 The file `src/main.cpp` should simply be the two lines like